techidaily/site-youtube-tips/source/_posts/ed-which-video-platform-suits-you-better-tiktok-or-youtube-shorts-in-2024.md

 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/1868586/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-## Are YouTube Shorts and Tiktok the same thing?

-Shorts and TikTok are not the same in various ways.
-TikTok first emerged in the market way before Shorts.
-TikTok was initially known as musically; and later revamped fully as TikTok in 2016\.
-It immediately gained a massive audience worldwide.
-This is what brought about competition from other apps, trying to replicate TikTok.
-Apps like Instagram and Facebook added some functionality to their platform to no match.
-Finally, YouTube pulled it off in 2020, rolling its version of Short videos but in beta version.
-These two apps have adequate similarities and differences.

-They are both for short-form videos and allow creators to add music from audio libraries.
-You can also earn some good bucks with these two apps.
-However, they differ in some aspects.
-As Shorts can only be 15-seconds long, TikTok can go as long as three minutes.
-You can also view TikTok directly from its app while for Shorts, you need a separate app, YouTube.

-## YouTube Shorts & TikTok: Which one Should You Choose for Personal Usage?

-Let’s focus on the TikTok and Shorts video by perusing the similarities and differences deeply.

 ### \- Similiarity

 Check out in which aspects TikTok and Shorts are similar to each other.